simon-bourne/rust-bandit-lang/Markup.md

 A heading has an ID generated from the heading hierarchy.
 Headings can be linked with reference links beginning with a `#`.
 E.g. `[my link[#My Title/My Subtitle]]`.
 The main document title is excluded from the heading hierarchy, and doesn't have an id. `_` and `-` are escaped with a preceding `_`.
 Spaces are replaced with `-`, and any other non-alphanumeric characters are escaped with `_Unicode ID_`.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) for recommendations on ID's.
 Duplicate headings at the same level are not allowed.
 There must be 0 or 1 main headings.
 If included, it must be the first thing in the document, so doesn't need an anchor.
 ID attributes are checked for uniqueness with the headings.

+## TODO: Nesting

+- Nestable blocks are sections, headings, lists, block quotes, paragraphs and code fences.
+- Sections, lists and block quotes can have nestable elements nested in them.
+- Sections are started with `{section}` and continued with indented blocks.
+For example:

+    ```bandoc
+    [^footnote 1:] {section}
+        First paragraph

+        Second paragraph

+        > block quoted
+        >
+        > ```
+        > with a nested code block
+        > ```

+    This paragraph is not part of the `section`.
+    ```

+- Footnotes and reference link definitions are only valid within their section and it's children.

+## Comments

+`{% A comment %}`

 ## Backend

 Renders to a defined subset of HTML + whatever embedded languages generate.

+## TODO

+- Tables
+- Better reference link definition syntax
+- Better way to specify language on code fences:
+  - Consistency between inline and block fences
+  - Specify render, evaluate or apply
+- Document hierarchy. e.g. block quoted code fences, footnotes with multiple paragraphs etc.
+  - block quotes can have things nested in them (lists, multiple paragraphs, code fences)